 I bought the candlesticks at Elephants Trunk Flea Market and I think their height is a nice contrast to the gourds on the table.
 I scattered small pine cones ( I had spray painted them gold last year), added a few gold turkeys and votive candles.
 Viola!
 My centerpiece was done.

 Want to make them yourself?
-Click here to head over to the post and get the instructions!
+Click here to head over to the post and get the instructions and check out the Amazon DIY Glitter and Metallic Gourds Shop for all your supplies!

 Be sure to take a look at my post preparing for Thanksgiving to get a list of things I do in advance of the big day, so I can spend more time with my family and less time searching for a platter or ironing napkins.
 And if you don’t want to get crafty, check out this post – Setting the table for Thanksgiving with greenery and silver birds.